 Proposed trackline designs for the 2023 IWC-POWER survey are shown in Fig. 3.
-Every location within the survey area has an equal probability of being sampled which is calculated by the software "DISTANCE".
-For this aim the starting points of transect lines within the study area were randomized following IWC SC guidelines.
-Discussion focused on choosing the trackline design that best accommodates Dutch Harbor port calls and that the first two trackline design options are better for this reason and the Workshop agreed the middle trackline.
-While there was some discussion on weather stratification might be useful based on differences in ocean temperate in the northern and southern limits of the research area, it was decided that any stratification would be done post-survey to facilitate better comparison to previous surveys.
+Every location within the survey area has an equal probability of being sampled which is calculated by the software 'DISTANCE'.
+The starting points of transect lines within the study area were randomised following Committee Guidelines (IWC, 2012).
+Discussion focused on selecting a trackline design to best accommodates Dutch Harbour port calls.
+The first two trackline design options are preferable for this reason.
+The meeting agreed on the middle trackline.
+While there was some discussion on whether stratification might be useful based on differences in ocean temperate in the northern and southern limits of the research area, it was decided that any stratification would be done post-survey to facilitate better comparison with previous surveys.